 Convinced?
 Confused?
 Either way, we can help.

 We’re not legal professionals and always recommend you get legal advice about class actions before making a decision.
 We’re here to help you if you decide to pursue your own claim.
 With us, you really can sit back and wait for the compensation to come rolling in, because we’ll do the work for you, including liaising with the company involved.
 We work on a no refund, no fee basis.
 And we always aim to secure you the biggest possible pay-out.
-So much so that we’ve seen many of our clients receive 70% more than they would if they’d been part of a class action.
+Also on average the fees for a class action are 41%.
+Our fee is 30% + GST.
+A significant reduction in fees.